GLF Schools

 Mutual Respect

-• The student code of conduct
+• A student code of conduct.

 Tolerance of Those with Different Faiths and Beliefs

-• The offer of Religious Studies as an option at Key Stage 4.
+• Religious Studies at Key Stage 4.